I wear a Facemask, and the reasons I do might surprise you.

 The more we practice doing the ethical and loving thing, the easier it is and the more habitual it is, and the more free we are.
 Wearing face masks is a really easy way to practice doing the moral and loving thing, and so it helps us be free in the way I have defined it above.

-One of the things human beings struggle with the most is change.
+Human beings struggle a lot with change.
 We want things to stay the same.
 So when the world is topsy-turvy and there is a lot of change all of a sudden, we often develop the sudden urge to shut down, run away, or entrench ourselves in the way things used to be, refusing to change.

 However, when we refuse to change, we become like a brittle tree that can no longer bend with the wind.
 A tree like that often snaps eventually from the pressure.
-A resilient tree is one that can bend, but not break, with the wind of change.
+On the other hand, a resilient tree is one that can bend, but not break, with the wind of change.

 How do human beings bend without breaking?
 We recognize that change is hard.
-We show compassion to our self and our painful feelings during change.
-We realize that change is scary but is not fatal.
-We take small steps to practice change and adapt our self to it.
-We keep practicing.
-We extend grace when we mess up.
-We keep practicing.
+Then we show compassion to our self and our painful feelings during change.
+In addition, we realize that change is scary but is not fatal.

 To be honest, I don’t really like wearing masks.
 They often make me feel uncomfortable.
 I don’t always like the way they look.